kostarusin/power-pulse-front-end-react/readme.en.md

 # PowerPulse FrontEnd

-This is the final student project created as a part of the unified PowerPulse application project, with the
+This React App is the final student project created as a part of the unified PowerPulse application project, with the
 [back-end portion located here](https://github.com/kostarusin/power-pulse-back-end-node-js).
 This application allows users to monitor their weight, level of physical